Dark0022/VulFund/README.md

 - **Sensitive Path Identification**: Checks for common sensitive paths (e.g., `/admin`, `/config`).
 - **Security Header Checks**: Ensures critical security headers are present.

+"This is a small update to trigger a commit!"
+"This is a small update to trigger a commit!"